skagra/space-invaders/game/docs/building.md

 # Configuring the Build

-The build may be configured via the following settings, specified with the `-D` flag on the `sjasmplus` command line, or my editing `DEBUG_DEFINES` in `game/Makefile`
+The build may be configured via the following settings, specified with the `-D` flag on the `sjasmplus` command line, or by editing `DEBUG_DEFINES` in `game/Makefile`

 * `DEBUG` - Enable various diagnostics.
 * `IGNORE_VSYNC` - Don't wait for the vertical sync to begin copying the off-screen buffer to screen memory.